-Louise and I actually don’t use mashed bananas so much as an egg replacement but it would work in pretty much any of our sponge cakes or brownies, like our Fruity Vegan Coconut Muffins.
+Louise and I actually don’t use mashed bananas so much as an egg replacement but it would works well in muffins and brownies, like our Fruity Vegan Coconut Muffins.

 How much to use: 3 tbsp mashed banana = 1 egg